probmods/webppl-viz/README.md

 ## Automatic function

-There is currently only one automatic function: `viz.vegaPrint(erp, [options])`
+There is currently only one automatic function: `viz.auto(erp, [options])`

-`viz.vegaPrint` tries to automatically construct a suitable visualization based on the types of the items in the ERP support.
+`viz.auto` tries to automatically construct a suitable visualization based on the types of the items in the ERP support.

 Options: